 The basic and most popular type of panel has a telephone dialer built into it that uses the regular phone line to transmit its report.
 This is a very stable technology but has one major drawback.
 If the phone line is cut, the panel cannot report the alarm.

 Over the past few years, manufacturers have been solving this problem by allowing the panel to use a cellular backup or a radio transmitter to send the report if the phone line is cut.
 Cellular backup is available anywhere cellular phones can be used and is a good option to have.
 Radio transmission is starting to become popular.
 Our monitoring station has this capability if you choose to go this route.

-If no answer back is received from the alarm panel at the central station then a signal is generated at the central station saying there is a problem with that particular panel.
-These systems can be very expensive and are generally used in high risk sites such as banks, jewelry stores, apartment building fire systems, etc.
+If no answer is received from the alarm panel at the central station, then a signal is generated at the central station stating there is a problem with that particular panel.
+These systems can be very expensive and are generally used in high-risk sites such as banks, jewelry stores, apartment building fire systems, etc.

 There is also a new technology available that will allow your signals to be sent over the internet.
 This requires a computer on your end with an internet connection.

 There are also two types of alarm system installations: hard-wired and wireless.
 There is a great debate over the reliability of wireless systems.
 To have a good wireless system requires the capabilities of a well-trained installation company.
 Your best bet is to get a hard-wired system and only use wireless components where wiring is impossible or impractical.

 One thing you should remember, an alarm system is not intended to prevent a break-in.
 It is intended to report an alarm.
 Having an alarm system installed will only help to deter a break-in and limit the amount of time someone is on your premises.